mattbeedle/mattbeedle.github.io/_posts/2014-07-18-ember-cli-bootstrap-modals.md

 category: ruby
 ---

-Here's how to integrate bootstrap modals into EmberJS quickly and easily.
 It's really easy to create reusable modal code to integrate [Twitter Bootstrap modals](http://getbootstrap.com/javascript/#modals) into [EmberJS](http://emberjs.com/) projects.
 Here's how to do it: